AY2425S2-CS2103T-F13-3/tp/docs/DeveloperGuide.md

    3. Test case: `schedule n/alice` <br>
       Expected: Alice's contact will be updated to tomorrow's date

+### Filtering out applicants with tag
+1. Filtering out all applicants with specified tag, and the remaining list contains applicants without that tag
+   1. Prerequisities: Use the same persons list as when you first ran HireHive.jar
+   2. Test case: `filterout t/interviewee` <br>
+      Expected: All contacts without the interviewee tag will be displayed on the list
+   3. Test case: `filterout t/Applicant` <br>
+      Expected: All contacts without the Applicant tag will be displayed on the list
+   4. Test case: `filterout t/testing` <br>
+      Expected: Error message for invalid command format shown in status message with command format and example.
+   5. Test case `filterout candidate` <br>
+      Expected: Error message for invalid command format shown in status message with command format and example.

 ### Clearing all entries
 1. Clearing all entries in HireHive